 Impairment of Long-Lived Assets: Long-lived assets, including intangible assets with finite lives and operating lease right-of-use ("ROU") assets, are reviewed for impairment when events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
+The recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the estimated fair value of the asset.
-The Company has determined that there was no impairment of long-lived assets for fiscal 2022, 2021, or 2020.
+The Company has determined that there was no impairment of long-lived assets for fiscal 2023, 2022, or 2021.

 Foreign Currency: The financial statements of the Company's foreign subsidiaries have been translated into U.S. dollars.
 Assets and liabilities are translated into U.S. dollars at period-end exchange rates.
 Income and expenses are translated at the average exchange rate for the reporting period.
-The resulting non-cash foreign currency translation adjustments, representing unrealized gains or losses, are included in Consolidated Statements of Stockholders' Equity as a component of accumulated other comprehensive (loss)/income, net of tax.
-The Company did not have any material realized gains or losses resulting from foreign exchange transactions during fiscal2022, 2021, or 2020.
+The resulting non-cash foreign currency translation adjustments, representing unrealized gains or losses, are included in Consolidated Statements of Stockholders' Equity as a component of accumulated other comprehensive income/(loss), net of tax.
+The Company did not have any material realized gains or losses resulting from foreign exchange transactions during fiscal 2023, 2022, or 2021.

 Revenue recognition: Revenues are primarily attributable to fees for providing services as well as investment income earned on funds held for clients.
-Fees associated with services are recognized in the period services are rendered and earned under service arrangements with clients where service fees are fixed or determinable and collectability is reasonably assured.
+Fees associated with services are recognized when control of the contracted services is transferred to the Company's clients, in an amount that reflects the consideration it expects to receive in exchange for such services.
 The Company's service revenue is largely attributable to processing services where the fee is based on a fixed amount per processing period or a fixed amount per processing period plus a fee per employee or transaction processed.
 Insurance Solutions revenues are recognized when commissions are earned on premiums billed and collected.
-Fees earned for funding payrolls of our clients in the temporary staffing agency via the purchase of accounts receivable are based on a percentage of funding amounts as specified in the client contract.
-These fees are then recognized over the average collection period of 46 to 48 days.
+Fees earned for funding payrolls of clients in the temporary staffing agency via the purchase of accounts receivable are based on a percentage of funding amounts as specified in the client contract.
+These fees are then recognized over the average collection period of 41 to 44 days.
 The revenue earned from delivery service for the distribution of certain client payroll checks and reports is included in service revenue, and the costs for the delivery are included in cost of service revenue on the Consolidated Statements of Income and Comprehensive Income.

 The Company receives advance payments for set-up fees from its clients.
-Advance payments received for certain of the Company's service offerings for set-up fees are considered a material right.
+Advance payments received for certain service offerings for set-up fees are considered a material right.
 Therefore, the Company defers the revenue associated with these advance payments, recognizing the revenue and related expenses over the expected period to which the material right exists.